shantuo/gddoexp/README.md

 The following rules are current applied to verify if a package should be archived:

 * No other packages reference the analyzed package
-* Package wasn't modified in the last 2 years
+* ~~Package wasn't modified in the last 2 years~~

-It can also identify packages to what we call a fast fork.
+* Package is a fork with a few commits (fast fork)

 A fast fork package is a fork created to made some small changes for a pull request.
 Currently we tolerate up to 2 commits in a period of 1 week after the fork date.

 ## Install